-- · the progress and expenses of our pre-clinical studies, clinical trials and other research and development activities; - the scope, prioritization and number of our clinical trials and other research and development programs; - the expenses and timing of obtaining regulatory approval, if any, for our product candidates; - the expenses of filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the expenses of, and timing for, expanding our manufacturing agreements for production of sufficient clinical and commercial quantities of our product candidates; and - the potential expenses of contracting with third parties to provide marketing and distribution services for us or for building such capacities internally.
+- the progress and expenses of our pre-clinical studies, clinical trials and other research and development activities; - the scope, prioritization and number of our clinical trials and other research and development programs; - the expenses and timing of obtaining regulatory approval, if any, for our product candidates; - the expenses of filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the expenses of, and timing for, expanding our manufacturing agreements for production of sufficient clinical and commercial quantities of our product candidates; and - the potential expenses of contracting with third parties to provide marketing and distribution services for us or for building such capacities internally.

-Until we can generate significant recurring revenues, we expect to satisfy our future cash needs through the net proceeds from our recent initial public offering, debt or equity financings or by entering into collaborations with third parties in connection with one or more of our product candidates.
+Other than revenue that we expect to generate commencing in 2019 from a collaboration between us and Perrigo with respect to the first generic version of Zovirax® (acyclovir) cream, 5%, until we can generate recurring revenues, we expect to satisfy our future cash needs through the net proceeds from our initial public offering, debt or equity financings or by entering into collaborations with third parties in connection with one or more of our product candidates.
 We cannot be certain that additional funding will be available to us on acceptable terms, if at all.
 In addition, the terms of any securities we issue in future financings may be more favorable to new investors and may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have a further dilutive effect on the holders of any of our securities then outstanding.
 If we raise additional funds through collaborations with third parties, we may be required to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
 If we are unable to obtain adequate funds on reasonable terms, we will need to curtail operations significantly, including possibly postponing anticipated clinical trials or entering into financing agreements with unattractive terms.